 We assume each input relation $R$ is already indexed using some data structure that satisfies the following property.
 The data structure stores a collection $\calB(R)$ of gap boxes whose union contains all points in $\prod_{A \in \vars(R)} \D(A)$ which are {\em not} tuples in $R$.
 Note that there can be multiple indices per relation.
 Gap boxes from all those indices contribute to $\calB(R)$.
 By filling out the coordinates not in $\vars(R)$ with ``wild cards'' (i.e. each one of those coordinates spans the entire dimension), we can without loss of generality view $\calB(R)$ as a collection of gap boxes in the output space $\prod_{A\in \vars(Q)} \D(A)$.

 We begin with the notion of certificate.
 The size of the smallest such certificate will replace the input size as the measure of complexity of an instance in our beyond worst-case results.

-\bdefn[Box certificate] A {\em box certificate} for $Q$ is a subset of gap boxes from $\bigcup_{R\in\atoms(Q)} \calB(R)$ that cover every tuple not in the output.
-We use $\boxcert$ to denote a box certificate of minimum size for the instance. \edefn
+\bdefn[Box certificate] A {\em box certificate} for $Q$ is a set of gap boxes that are included in the gap boxes from $\bigcup_{R\in\atoms(Q)} \calB(R)$ and cover every tuple not in the output.
+We use $\boxcert(Q)$ (or just $\boxcert$ if $Q$ is clear from the context) to denote a box certificate of minimum size for the instance. \edefn

 We would like to stress the point above that the size of the smallest box certificate is intimately tied to the kind of index being used.
 In particular, for certain instances the certificate sizes might be much smaller for more powerful kinds of indices.
 This should be contrasted with the worst-case results of~\cite{NPRR,leapfrog} where BTrees with a single sort order are enough to obtain the optimal worst-case results (and using more powerful indices like quad-trees does not improve the results).
 Further, our algorithms do not assume the knowledge of $\boxcert$ though they implicitly compute a box certificate $\cert$ such that $|\cert|=\tO(\boxcert)$.